hoppersroppers/training/Core/1.IntroductionToHacking/2-SiteIntro/3-JoinUs.md

 Slack has become the messaging platform of choice, allowing group collaboration and real time chat along with various plug-ins and file hosting integration.
 We use it for many of feedback, support, as a forum, and as our primary instant messaging channel.
 At some point we might migrate to a self-hosted server, but for now, Slack is the easiest to work with.

-Join our channel at <https://usnacst.slack.com/ > <CHANGETOROCKETLAUNCHPLZ>> and post a hello!
+Join our channel at <https://launchpass.com/hoppersroppers> and post a hello!

 Choose a nickname, or what we call online, a "handle" for yourself.
 Don't worry about it too much, you will come up with something good eventually, and you are not stuck with whatever you start with.
 As a general rule, don't call yourself something like "Dark Shadow".
 Unless you want to.
 In that case, do that.
 I probably had a dozen or so before settling on my current one, 'deevnull'.
 I liked mine because it is a nerd joke (that will be explained about halfway through this course) and incorporates my last name.
 Send me a message with a brief introduction to let me know you joined.
 We use Slack for just about everything from helping on problems, submitting feedback, or just talking about random things.

 ## Mentors